Fall Colors in the Smoky Mountains

 The reason it’s so spectacular particularly in the Appalachians is because they harbor over 100 different native species of trees, many of which are deciduous.
 So, trees such as the Birch, Dogwood, Poplar and Sourwood change first followed by Beech, Hickory, Oak and the Sweet Gum several weeks later.

 It’s a chemical and biological colorscope which provides a feast for the eyes.
-So famous and so short is this display that it’s wildly popular with tourists and monitored by video cams, avid nauralists and even a Forest Service color “hotline”.
+So famous and so short is this display that it’s wildly popular with tourists and monitored by video cams, avid nauralists and even a Fall Foliage Hotline.